 In order to study as an exchange student at Mercator School of Management, please apply first through your home university.

-To get in touch with the International Office (academic advisory) team from the Mercator School of Management please follow the link: Team
+To get in touch with the International Office (academic advisory) team from the Mercator School of Management please follow the link: Team.

 Please note that the university itself does not run any halls of residence.
 The student residence halls in Duisburg and Essen are administered by the Studentenwerk (a student welfare services organisation).
 The application for the student residences has to be made in advance and can only be made by students who are going to study at the University of Duisburg-Essen for at least one semester.
 You can find more information here.
-The global IO assists you for your housing application as well: link.
+The central IO assists you for your housing application as well: link.

 If you are looking for accommodation for less than one semester, please take a look at the following websites: